m-bamberger/mb_z_assessment/README.md

 ## Implementation Informations
 - As we wrote in the email, I assumed that several instances of the application (possibly on several servers) share the same database.

 - For the decrement-stock and addstock i decieded to allow negative stocks too, because in an production envirnoment it could mean, that you have to produce additional product, when your stock is negative.

 - I decided to create the ProductService between the conroller and the repository, because i don't wanted the calculation for the add-stock and decrease-stock endpoints, directly in the controller.
-Withiout them i could use the repository directly in the controller.
+Without them i could inject and use the repository directly in the controller.

-- For logging i decided to just log the exceptions and not every successfull call of the api.
+- The logger currently logs only to the console.
+It could be extendet that the application logs to ElasticSearch.

-- For the Unit-Test is only covered the most important methods (ProductRepository) because the productService and the productController mostly passthrough the data to the repository.
+- For the Unit-Test is only covered the most important methods (in the ProductRepository) because the productService and the productController only passthrough the data to the repository.

 - First i addes the solution in Azure DevOps and added a build and test pipline.
 For sharing with you its easier with permissions in Github instead of Azure DevOps.
-So the part of the buildpipline is not relevant.

 ## Overview